-Cool, light, and refreshing… Chilcano de Maracuya features Peru’s beloved pisco, fragrant maracuya (aka passionfruit or passion fruit), ginger ale, and a few drops of bitters.
+Cool, light, and refreshing… Chilcano de Maracuya (a Pisco and passionfruit cocktail) features Peru’s beloved Pisco, fragrant maracuya (aka passionfruit or passion fruit), ginger ale or ginger beer, and a few drops of bitters.
 This one is perfect on a hot summer’s day!

 IN the beginning, God created the heavens and the earth.
 But after such hard work, he was thirsty.
 And thus could think of nothing better than to create the grape and, from its fruit, make a fine spirit.
 He called it PISCO.
 And he saw that it was good.
 And it became the elixir of other gods.
 Later, he continued to entertain himself creating the animals, plants and the rest of the world.

 When it is proclaimed in Peru that God is Peruvian, it’s no joke; actually, it is a popular saying which people take very seriously.
 And when it is claimed that pisco is Peruvian, it’s viewed as an undeniable and irrefutable fact, based upon historical evidence.
 Today, Pisco is Peru’s flagship drink and a spirit that continues to gain more international fans every day.
 Cheers!Museo del Pisco website

 🍹 What is Pisco?

 Pisco is a colorless or light yellow to amber colored brandy (a liquor distilled from wine or fermented fruit juice).
 It is made from grapes grown in Peru.
 Chileans may lay claim to pisco, but do not listen! 😆 While cognac – also a brandy – needs to be aged in oak barrels, pisco must not be.